hsingyuanlo/mongodb-example/README.md

 # Q&A

-- 1. How to control mongodb when mongod is in security mode
+* How to control mongodb when mongod is in security mode <br>
--    You must config mongodb in normal mode first, stop them, and then run secure mode
+     You must config mongodb in normal mode first, stop them, and then run secure mode